First Aid For Burns: How to Treat and Heal Every Type of Burn

 The next few sections cover each degree of burn and specific first aid treatment for it.

 There is a light (excuse the pun) at the end of the tunnel when it comes to burns.
 The fact is that burns can be treated successfully if first aid is administered quickly.
-By reading this, you are already ahead of the first aid burn game.
-You will know how to act fast in case of emergency.
-You will know how to treat a burn, regardless of the degree or cause, while you wait for help to arrive.
+By reading this, you're already ahead of the first aid burn game.
+You'll know how to act fast in case of emergency.
+You'll know how to treat a burn, regardless of the degree or cause, while you wait for help to arrive.